xerosagas/DS4Windows/doc/concepts/stick-calibrator-concept.md

 ### Scaling
-Other one would be to translate the stick input so that the full window of motion is used, but the input is scaled, so that the full range of motion is used (0-255).
+Another way would be to translate the stick input so that the full window of motion is used, but the input is scaled, so that the full range of motion is used (0-255).
 We would use different coefficients for each side the stick moves in, so that we avoid having deadzones or unreachable values on either side.